Heat

 ## Cooling fans

-To manage heat a few displays have built-in cooling fans.
-Though this tends to be a feature found in certain Wacom pen displays.
+To manage heat, a few displays have built-in cooling fans.
+This tends to be a feature found in certain Wacom pen displays.

 ## Pen computers

 These are essentially laptops.
-So they in theory can get warmer than pen tablets and pen displays which is normal for laptops.
-But your experience may vary depending on what you are doing.
+So, in theory, they can get warmer than pen tablets and pen displays, which is normal for laptops.
+Your experience may vary depending on what you are doing.

 ---